SFDO-Tooling/CumulusCI/docs/dev.rst

 When ``update_dependencies`` runs, these steps are taken against the referenced repository.

 * Look for the ``cumulusci.yml`` file and parse if found.
-* Determine if the project has subfolders under unpackaged/pre.
-If found, deploys them first.
+* Determine if the project has subfolders under ``unpackaged/pre``.
+If found, deploy them first.
 * Determine if the project specifies any dependencies in the ``cumulusci.yml`` file.
-If found, deploys them next in the queue.
+If found, recursively resolve those dependencies and any dependencies belonging to them.
+* Determine whether to install the project as as a managed package or unmanaged metadata:
-* Determine if the project has a namespace configured in the ``cumulusci.yml`` file.
-If found, treats the project as a managed package unless the unmanaged option is also ``True``.
+    * If the project has a namespace configured in the ``cumulusci.yml`` file, treat the project as a managed package unless the unmanaged option is ``True``.
-* If the project has a namespace and is not set for unmanaged, use the GitHub API to get the latest release and install it.
+    * If the project has a namespace and is *not* configured as unmanaged, use the GitHub API to locate the latest managed release of the project and install it.
 * If the project is an unmanaged dependency, the ``src`` or ``force-app`` directory is deployed.
-* Determine if the project has subfolders under unpackaged/post.
-If found, deploys them next.
-Namespace tokens are replaced with ``namespace__`` or an empty string, depending on if the dependency is considered managed or unmanaged.
+* Determine if the project has subfolders under ``unpackaged/post``.
+If found, deploy them next.
+Namespace tokens are replaced with ``namespace__`` if the project is being installed as a managed package, or an empty string otherwise.